BryanHaley/VGA-Display-Driver-for-ElbertV2/README.md

 If everything is hooked up correctly, you should see something like this on your display.
 ![Testing the project](https://i.imgur.com/8SizvzJ.jpg)

+Read the code and comments for an explanation on how it works.
 Try playing with the VGA RGB signal wires in the _VGA_Display_Example_ module to produce new images on the screen.